ILLGrenoble/visa-image-template-example/README.md

 ## Upload an image to openstack

-Using the openstack cli we can upload an image to openstack.
+Using the openstack CLI we can upload an image to openstack.

 ### Install OpenStack client